blaine-geiger/alfa-036-acs/README.md

 - `iwconfig`
   - This shows that the device is in managed mode.
 Which is not suitable for my intended purpose.
 We can address this in the next commands.
     For now, we notice that the interface is named `wlan0`.

-Figure 33: Figure 32: 'lsusb' output, now shows the device after driver installation.
-It also shows ‘iwconfig’ output and ‘managed mode’ on the interface.

 Now by entering:
 - `sudo airmon-ng`
   - I can see as shown in the image below, the adapter has entered into `monitor mode`.
 This means that it is ready to passively monitor nearby wi-fi traffic.

-   Figure 34: Successfully placing the wireless interface into 'monitor mode'.

 Further discussion of wireless monitoring and attack methods won’t be discussed in this project.
 However, we now have a fully functional device for using Kali Linux wireless auditing tools like the `aircrack suite` and `wifite`.